- Mandatory grounds for entry clearance refusal

 If sentences are increased or reduced on appeal but the person remains convicted of the offence, the ‘revised’ sentence length will apply.

 There is also provision for the Secretary of State personally to order the exclusion of a person from the UK.
 Where this occurs, refusal is mandatory under paragraph 320(6).
-Previous examples of personal orders for exclusion from the UK include Snoop Dogg, Edward Snowden and Pamela Geller.
+Previous examples of personal orders for exclusion from the UK include Edward Snowden, Pamela Geller and Brittany Pettibone.